How to buy the best smoke alarms

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Good smoke detectors warn you early when there's a real fire and give you time to escape, but shouldn't go off every time you singe the fish-fingers.
+Good smoke detectors warn you early when there's a real fire and give you time to escape, but shouldn't go off every time you singe the fish fingers.

-As our buying guide video above explains, there are three types of alarm - including two varieties of smoke alarms, and a heat alarm.
+As our smoke alarm buying video above explains, there are three types of alarm - including two varieties of smoke alarms, and a heat alarm.
 Read on for more information about the different types of alarm and how to decide which is best for your home.

 Use our smoke alarm reviews to discover the models that passed stringent Which? tests.

-How much do you need to spend?
+How much do you need to spend to buy a good smoke alarm?

 Our tests of smoke alarms show that you don't have to spend a fortune to get great value.
-You can buy two of our Best Buy-recommended smoke alarms for less than £10, and they out-perform smoke alarms costing more than double the price.
+You can buy an excellent Best Buy smoke alarm for under £20 and we've seen alarms that have failed our tests that cost much, much more.

-Buying a pricier model may mean you're getting extra features - such as a 10-year battery, a light or even smoke alarms that link wirelessly to each other.
+Buying a pricier model may mean you're getting extra features - such as a 10-year battery, an emergency light or even smoke alarms that link wirelessly to each other.

-We've tested best-selling models including FireAngel and Kidde smoke alarms.
+We've tested best-selling models from brands including Nest Protect, FireAngel and Kidde smoke alarms.

 What's the best type of smoke alarm for my home?

-Ionisation alarms
+Ionisation smoke alarms

 Ionisation alarms ionise the air between two electrodes.
 These are positively and negatively charged, creating a small current inside the chamber.